18F/handbook/docs/02-about-us/culture.md

 A: Political discourse affects everyone differently.
 While we want people to be able to have open, respectful conversations about things they disagree about, CivicActions recognizes that political speech can be hurtful and make team members feel unsafe at work.
 For that reason, we ask everyone to keep political speech to the dedicated #politics channel, and only engage in conversations about politics when you are sure that it is a welcome topic for everyone present.
 When in doubt, it is best to avoid politics at work.

 Many topics can have a political dimension.
 These guidelines specifically apply to political speech that is expressed in support of a current candidate for political office.
-If you observe someone make a political statement outside of the politics channel, or introduce unwelcome political discourse into conversation, you can remind them to take it elsewhere by saying, “hey, let’s move this political conversation to #politics,” or “that sounds like a discussion better left to the politics channel.”
+If you observe someone make a political statement outside of the politics channel, or introduce unwelcome political discourse into conversation, you can remind them to take it elsewhere by saying, "hey, let's move this political conversation to #politics," or "that sounds like a discussion better left to the politics channel."

 ### Q: Someone put something in Slack or said something at a meeting that I find very offensive.
 What should I do?